 - Children who are not yet “free readers”, will work through our school reading scheme – these are levelled books which match the children’s current reading age.
 We expect family at home to read these books with their child daily and make comments in their child’s reading record.

 By the time the children leave Broadlands, they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry and participate in discussions about books including evaluating an author’s use of language and the impact this can have on the reader.

 Reading is not only celebrated in classrooms at Broadlands, around the school you will find displays which celebrate authors, children’s favourite books and reading reward schemes.
 In addition, throughout the school year, the importance of reading is enhanced through World Book Day, Roald Dahl Day, Author and Poet visits, parent reading workshops and a range of trips and visits which enrich and complement children’s learning.

-- Three times a week, 25 minutes of each class timetable is dedicated to whole class reading.
+- Four times a week, 25 minutes of each class timetable is dedicated to English reading.

 - Each week, teachers plan for a comprehension lesson based on a different reading domain.

 - Children are tested regularly using the Bug Club reading tests (excluding Year 6 and 2 who use SATS papers).

 - Each child is heard read by the class teacher regularly on a rotation basis, as well as other members of staff throughout the week.

 Reading books are carefully matched to the children’s current reading age and altered when needed.